cnreediii/OGC-A/README.md

 Australia and New Zealand have always been innovators in the development and use of spatial technology.
 The activities supported by OGC-A continues that tradition by promoting and leveraging the use of OpenGIS® Specifications that make spatial information part of the global "Spatial Web."

-Since 1997, Australian organizations helped develop OpenGIS specifications and participated in OGC Interoperability Test Beds.
+Since 1997, Australian and New Zealand organizations helped develop OpenGIS specifications and participated in OGC Interoperability Test Beds.

 Open interfaces and encodings represent an enormous opportunity for users and providers of spatial technology.
 OGC-A helps organizations in our part of the world get the most out of OGC participation and OGC-based spatial interoperability architectures.